hicksca/dotfiles/README.md

 # dotfiles
-Starting fresh on new machine (mac currently although trying to be as porable as possiable to use accross all personal machines)
+Starting fresh on new machine
+(mac currently although trying to be as portable as possiable to use accross all personal machines)

 Dependencies:
   - [Homebrew][1]